HMS Grasshopper (1813): Service

 Grasshopper was commissioned in May 1813 under Commander Henry Battersby.

 On 6 October 1813, Grasshopper recaptured the Dryades, Humphries, Master.
 Dryades had been sailing from Dublin to London when she was captured.
 After Grasshopper recaptured Dryades, Dryades arrived at Portsmouth on 7 October.

 In January 1814 Grasshopper sailed to the Mediterranean.
 On 29 April and 18 May 1815, she captured the Maruccia, Madonna del Montalleggro, and the Immaculata Concezione.
 Another report expands on this, crediting Grasshopper with detaining the Concession, sailing from Gallipoli, Apulia to Marseilles, the Madame de Monte Allegro, from Naples, the Majorca, from Naples, the Concizione, from Capo Danza and Messina to Naples, and the Concizime, from Leghorn and Civitavecchia to Naples.

-Unfortunately, Grasshoper's prize agents, Messers Lark and Woodhead, went bankrupt in 1816.
+Grasshoper's prize agents, Messers Lark and Woodhead, went bankrupt in 1816.
 As a result, the last of the prize money from these captures did not arrive until 1850, and then was minor.

 Commander Sir Charles Burrard assumed command in or prior to May 1814.

 More importantly, on 13 May was part of the squadron that was present at the surrender of Naples during the Neapolitan War, though she herself was not actually there.
 A British squadron, consisting of Grasshopper, the 74-gun Tremendous, the frigate Alcmene, and the sloop Partridge blockaded the port and destroyed all the gunboats there.
 Parliament voted a grant of £150,000 to the officers and men of the squadron for the property captured at the time, the grant being paid in 1816.
 Initially, Grasshopper was excluded from the payment as she was not actually present, having been sent on an errand.
 However, Sir Charles Burrard sued and eventually the court agreed that there had been a blockade and that Grasshopper had been part of the blockade and so was entitled to share in the grant.
 The money was paid in May 1819, with the officers and crew of the other three vessels being required to repay part of their grant.

 Grasshopper was paid off in February 1816 and went into Ordinary.
 She then spent 1816 and 1817 in Portsmouth.

 Between January and May 1818 she underwent fitting for sea at Portsmouth.
 Commander Henry Forbes commissioned her, but in May Commander James Buchan took command for the Newfoundland Station.

 From 1818 she was assigned to the North America Station, being based at Halifax and Newfoundland.
 From May 1819 her captain was Commander David Buchan, and in her he carried out an assignment from the Governor, Sir Charles Hamilton, to return the native woman Demasduwit to her people, the Beothuks.
 Although she died of tuberculosis before the mission could be accomplished, he transported her body to a Beothuk camp by ascending the Exploits River in January 1820.
 Seeing signs of the Beothuk, but meeting none, they left her body and possessions in a tent by Red Indian Lake and returned to Grasshopper by the end of February.